Hello and Welcome!

 My name is Duane, and I’m a geek.
-I say that proudly – I am a hacker, a cruncher of code, a software engineer not only by trade but by passion.
-I’m one of those kids that taught himself to program at the age of 10 (that’d be 30 years ago), then went on to teach my teachers, blah blah blah.
-Just…trust me.
+I say that proudly – I am a hacker, a cruncher of code, and a software engineer not only by trade (resume) but by passion.
+I’m one of those kids who taught himself to program at the age of 10 (that’d be 30 years ago), then went on to teach my teachers, blah blah blah. …trust me.
 Software geek.
-Some people bring a book on vacation, I bring a code compiler.
+Some people bring a book on vacation; I bring a code compiler.
 Hacking code is my bliss.

 How did you get into Shakespeare?

-Wish I could explain it.
-I went through high school Shakespeare just like everybody else did.
-When I went to engineering college (Worcester Polytechnic Institute ’91) I had to spend the first two years studying humanities, and for some reason I latched on to Shakespeare.
-Just seemed like something I’d like.
-Right around that time I got involved in a software project, an educational game, to create a database of trivia questions about Shakespeare.
-So I set about reading the entire works and generating a list of 1000 questions.
-The project never went final, and over the years I’ve lost the code :(…but something definitely happened over that time, and I came out the other side a Shakespeare geek.
+I wish I could explain it.
+I took high school Shakespeare just like everybody else.
+When I went to engineering college (Worcester Polytechnic Institute ’91), I spent the first two years studying humanities, and I latched on to Shakespeare.
+It just seemed like something I had a knack for.
+Right around that time, I got involved in a software project, an educational game, to create a database of trivia questions about Shakespeare.
+So, I read the entire work and generated a list of 1000 questions.
+The project never went final, and I’ve lost the code over the years.
+But something happened over that time, and I came out the other side a Shakespeare geek.

-I started blogging back in mid 2005, because I spotted a Shakespeare reference in the wild one day and wanted to write it down somewhere I could collect them.
-I went looking for Shakespeare blogs to hang out on, and couldn’t find any.
-Sure I could find plenty of places where I could find the works of Shakespeare and various translations, but that’s not what I wanted.
-I wanted a blog, someplace where somebody with a love of the subject could post things like “Hey did anybody notice that the new PS3 commercial does a voiceover from Henry V’s “band of brothers” speech?”
-And, even better, have people comment on it and say “Yes, yes we did.
+I started blogging in mid-2005 because I spotted a Shakespeare reference one day and wanted to write it down somewhere I could start a collection.
+I searched for Shakespeare blogs to hang out on and couldn’t find any.
+Sure, I found places to see Shakespeare’s works and various translations, but that’s not what I wanted.
+I wanted a blog where somebody with a love of the subject could post things like, “Hey did anybody notice that the new PS3 commercial does a voiceover from Henry V’s “band of brothers” speech?”
+And, even better, have people comment on it and say, “Yes, yes we did.
 There are more of us out here, you know.”
-(Yes, that really did happen.)
+(Yes, that did happen.)

 Sometimes we do the academic stuff.
 We help people with their homework.
-We tackle the big unanswered questions.
-We argue.
-That’s often where it gets to be the most fun, because how else do you get closer to the material than to have your understanding of it put to the test?
+Sometimes, we tackle the big unanswered questions.
+Often, we argue.
+That’s where it gets to be the most fun because how else do you get closer to the material than to have your understanding of it tested?
 Great stuff.
-Outside of the big ivory towers of the academic world you just don’t get that.
+Outside of the big ivory towers of the academic world, you don’t get that.
 Try bringing up Iago over beers after work.
 Nobody wants to talk about it.
 We do.
 Bring it.

 The most important thing to take away from the site is that we – I – love this stuff.
-I really really do.
-I think that my life is better for experiencing Shakespeare, and I wish to share it with those around me.
-You’ll find stories of me trying desperately to get my 2yr old to recite ‘To be or not to be’.
+I do.
+I think my life is better for experiencing Shakespeare, and I wish to share it with those around me.
+You’ll find stories of me trying desperately to get my 2-year-old to recite ‘To be or not to be’.
 You won’t find that many other places :).
 I hope I – we – can convince you, too.

 Welcome.